 History of Revenue Management

 The history of revenue management can be traced back to the 1980s, originating in the airline industry.
-Airlines began introducing a dynamic pricing concept to optimize financial results.
-Businesses like American Airlines successfully applied price discrimination techniques and anticipated consumer demand.
+In response to growing competition and deregulation, airlines started using dynamic pricing to improve financial performance.
+American Airlines was a pioneer.
+They successfully applied techniques like price discrimination and demand forecasting to manage their seat inventory more effectively.

 What Is Revenue Management?